-Asian stocks mostly higher ahead of US Fed chairman’s speech
+Global stocks higher ahead of US Fed chairman’s speech

 Investors worried that uncertainty over the U.S.’s escalating trade war with China could cause the economy to stumble, hurting corporate profits.

-The Trump administration has imposed a 25% tariff on $250 billion in Chinese imports.
+The Trump administration has imposed a 25% tariff on $250 billion in Chinese products.
 A pending 10% tariff on another $300 billion in goods would hit everything from toys to clothing and shoes that China ships to the United States.
-Some 60% of the new tariffs were postpone to mid-December and others taken off the table altogether.
+Some 60% of the new tariffs were postponed to mid-December and others taken off the table altogether.